Develop your career

 TOP ^

-Our discussion will cover the goals of a postdoctoral phase and what a hiring committee is looking for when filling a professorship position.
 Participants are encouraged to reflect about their personal profile and situation within the perspective of an academic career.

-Language: the language of the workshop is primarily English.
+Language: The language of the workshop is primarily English.
 Participants will have the opportunity to work in English or French, according to their preference.

 TOP ^

-Build your CV and cover letter
+Build your CV and cover letter for a post beyond academia

 Method

-Trainer: Verity Elston
+Verity Elston

 ⇒ Registration